 - Arguments may be .param variables, .reg variables, or constants. - In the case of .param space formal parameters that are byte arrays, the argument must also be a .param space byte array with matching type, size, and alignment.
-A .param argument must be declared within the local scope of the caller. - In the case of .param space formal parameters that are base-type scalar or vector variables, the corresponding argument may be either a .param or .reg space variable with matching type and size, or a constant that can be represented in the type of the formal parameter. - In the case of .reg space formal parameters, the corresponding argument may be either a .param or .reg space variable of matching type and size, or a constant that can be represented in the type of the formal parameter. - In the case of .reg space formal parameters, the register must be at least 32-bits in size. - For .param arguments, all st.param and ld.param instructions used for argument passing must be contained in the basic block with the call instruction.
-This enables backend optimization and ensures that the .param variable does not consume extra space in the caller's frame beyond that needed by the ABI.
+A .param argument must be declared within the local scope of the caller. - In the case of .param space formal parameters that are base-type scalar or vector variables, the corresponding argument may be either a .param or .reg space variable with matching type and size, or a constant that can be represented in the type of the formal parameter. - In the case of .reg space formal parameters, the corresponding argument may be either a .param or .reg space variable of matching type and size, or a constant that can be represented in the type of the formal parameter. - In the case of .reg space formal parameters, the register must be at least 32-bits in size. - All st.param instructions used for passing arguments to function call must immediately precede the corresponding call instruction and ld.param instruction used for collecting return value must immediately follow the call instruction without any control flow alteration. st.param and ld.param instructions used for argument passing cannot be predicated.
+This enables compiler optimization and ensures that the .param variable does not consume extra space in the caller's frame beyond that needed by the ABI.
 The .param variable simply allows a mapping to be made at the call site between data that may be in multiple locations (e.g., structure being manipulated by caller is located in registers and memory) to something that can be passed as a parameter or return value to the callee.